 Next day Sam had two splits in her fins.
 So removed my BN pleco to the planted tank yesterday.

 Still treating Angel for her torn up fins.
 No new splits in Sams fins.
 So maybe it was the BN only time well tell for sure.

 Sam is loving all the space and Angel seems to be ok as an only fish.
-I added two filters to the 20 gallon in hopes I can get away with less water changes on that tank so the melafix can work.
+I added two filters to the 20 gallon in hopes I can get away with less water changes on

 You can cut the set gel into any size or shape you'd like.
 Go to: STEP 1

 I use an easy cross-hash, resulting in irregular cubes about 2 cm x 2 cm or 3/4" cubes.